First Time Renting or Buying

 You should make sure you are moving to a park that has the

-and we have listed them in the parks listing and links sections.
+have listed them in the parks listing and links sections.
+The parks do

-The parks do a good job of listing their facilities and usually
+a good job of listing their facilities and usually show pictures so

-office, security, etc) and those related to park activities such
+security, etc) and those related to park activities such as swimming

-as swimming pools, hot tubs, workshops, and the like.
-And of
+pools, hot tubs, workshops, and the like.
+And of course basic services

-pools, Hot Tubs, Libraries, Workshops, Card Rooms, Tennis Courts,
+Tubs, Libraries, Workshops, Card Rooms, Tennis Courts, Computer Rooms,

-Computer Rooms, and on and on.
-Very large parks will even have
+and on and on.
+Very large parks will even have Grocery Stores,

 You want to know that the facilities are in good condition and

-be' ... certainly fits the concept of the RV Resort trailer
+... certainly fits the concept of the RV Resort trailer parks.

 Tennis, Dancing, Golf, Billiards, Pickle ball, Concerts,